maodus/whosgone/README.md

 <h1 align="center">Who's Gone?</h1>

 ## Project Info
-Utilizing Instagram's user data download feature, this utility serves to show you all of the people that did not reciprocate your follow and vice-versa.
+Utilizing Instagram's user data download feature, this utility serves to show you all of the people that did not reciprocate your Instagram follow and vice-versa.
 Unlike many other web based solutions to this problem, this program can handle large data sets of follower/following user data, and does not have to rely on Instagram's annoying rate limits.

 Additionally, since this application is locally operated, the risk of your Instagram account being flagged as a bot account or being rate-limited is fully mitigated.